libcxx4Nuttx/nuttx_libcxx/README.md

 # nuttx_libcxx
 Top level structure to port libc++ to Nuttx

+The current Toolchine used is arm-none-eabi-4_8-2014q3 from https://launchpad.net/gcc-arm-embedded

 N.B. for libcxx master is the upstream master
 Work will be done on the branch nuttx_libcxx
 The submodule update will checkout a commit on the nuttx_libcxx